sap-tutorials/Tutorials/tutorials/cp-mobile-cards-content-actions/cp-mobile-cards-content-actions.md

 ---

 ## Prerequisites
+- You have [Set Up a BTP Account for Tutorials](group.btp-setup).
+Follow the instructions to get an account, and then to set up entitlements and service instances for the following BTP services.
+    - **SAP Mobile Services**
+    - **Business Application Studio**
 - [Completed the starter mission](mission.mobile-cards-get-started) or [Set up Mobile Services on your SAP Business Technology Platform account](cp-mobile-cards-setup)
 - [Set up SAP Business Application Studio for Mobile Development](cp-mobile-bas-setup)
 - [Created your first card in SAP Business Application Studio](cp-mobile-cards-bas-basic-card)